AlanGit12/DA_Task/notebooks/README.md

-# Exploratory Data Analysis Notebooks
+# Hotel Data Analysis Notebooks

-This directory contains Jupyter notebooks for comprehensive exploratory data analysis of the hotel pricing dataset.
+This directory contains Jupyter notebooks for comprehensive exploratory data analysis and machine learning modeling of the hotel pricing dataset.

 ## Notebooks Overview